Code-Institute-Submissions/function_band/README.md

 * As a user, I want to view reviews from previous customers, so that I can determine if the band is worth hiring.
 * As a user, I want to access social media accounts, so that I can review their social media.
 * As a user, I want to read an introduction of the band before further entering the site, so that I get an impression of the band first.
-* As a user, I need to read about the bands formation, so that I have more knowledge of the band
+* As a user, I need to read about the bands formation, so that I have more knowledge of the band.
-* As a user, I want to read about the bands different styles, so I know if the band is suitable for my event
-* As a user, I want to know the bands pricing, so I know if the band is affordable for my event
-* As a user, I want to listen/watch a video of the band performing, so that I like the sound of the band
+* As a user, I want to listen/watch a video of the band performing, so that I like the sound of the band.
-* As a user, I want to view photos, so that I can determine if I like the look of the band
+* As a user, I want to view photos, so that I can determine if I like the look of the band.
-* As a user, I want to supply my contact information so that the band can get back in touch with me
+* As a user, I want to supply my contact information and info on the event so that the band can get back in touch with me with more details.
-* As a user, I want to write a description of the event, so that I can provide in detail of what I am expecting for the band
-* As a user, I want to submit the form once completed, so that the band can get back in touch
-* As a user, I want to know if my form has been submitted successfully, for peace of mind

 ## Features